If you have a question that is not on the list, please contact us;

 Is there disabled access at the Register Offices?

-All four of our Register Offices have at least one accesible ceremony room.
+All four of our Register Offices have at least one accessible ceremony room.

-If you or your guests have any accesibility issues please let us know as soon as possible 0345 60 80 198.
+If you or your guests have any accessibility issues please let us know as soon as possible 0345 60 80 198.

 We don't live in East Sussex, can we hold our ceremony here?